 Arts Council England have helped us with funding to research and script a community play for Barnstaple.

-Our starting point is the Great Flood of 1607, a calamitous reminder of the power of nature at a moment when Barnstaple’s confidence was riding high because of its importance as an international port.
+One starting point is the Great Flood of 1607, a calamitous reminder of the power of nature at a moment when Barnstaple’s confidence was riding high because of its importance as an international port.

-Other incidents of local and national importance that may well feed into the narrative include the fall-out from the terror plot of 1605 and the effect of outbreaks of plague on the region – one effect being that Shakespeare’s company twice performed in Barnstaple during this period.
+Other incidents of local and national moment that may well feed into the narrative include the fall-out from the terror plot of 1605 and the effect of outbreaks of plague on the region – one effect being that Shakespeare’s company twice performed in Barnstaple during this period.

 Exactly how the three stages of Phase 1 are managed depends where we are with Covid-19.
 Though face-to-face interviews would ideally be part of the material that we want to gather, recorded Zoom meetings are an option.
-As we develop the script (stage 2), so we hope to start recruiting potential performers and to develop specific theatre skills.
+As we develop the script (stage 2), so we hope to start recruiting potential performers and developing specific theatre skills.
 But the level of ‘in-the-room’ engagement again depends on where we all are with managing the pandemic.

 Restrictions on how we are able to interact with each other may prompt particular decisions as to the nature of the play.
 If outside gatherings are deemed safer than indoor events then maybe this pushes us in a particular direction and we investigate how best to harness technology to augment the live experience.
 As with other elements of the project, the challenge is to remain excited by and responsive to the possibilities at every stage rather than feel bowed down by the constrictions.